Chatham University Student Honor Code

 - Unauthorized use of office long-distance phone lines, the computer system and/or computer access code.

 - Failure to comply with the written and verbal directions of University officials.
 This includes directions of staff, faculty, public safety officers, and other law enforcement officers acting in performance of their duties.
 This includes, but is not limited to, the failure to identify oneself to any such persons when requested to do so and repeat traffic violations.
 This also includes staff at studying abroad programs for which the student receives academic credit.

 - Failure to comply with University policies, rules or regulations.
-This include but not limited to, those governing residence in University-provided housing, or the use of University facilities, of the time, place and manner of public expression.
+This includes but is not limited to those governing residence in University-provided housing, or the use of University facilities, of the time, place and manner of public expression.